-This easy healthy fish pie makes for an excellent weekday family dinner for 4 and can be on the table in just one hour.
+Easy fish pie makes for an excellent healthy weekday family dinner for 4.
+On the table in just one hour.
 It’s packed full of protein and each tasty serving comes in at less than 400 calories!

 Folks, I know that fish isn’t always cheap.
 But this delicious easy fish pie is a great way of making fish go a bit further!

 The fish is hidden under the mash and there’s a portion of peas with each serving too!